Authing/.github/profile/README.md

 Authing quickly implements authentication and user management for any Web, App, and enterprise software to provide the most complete login solution for your customers(B2C/B2B) and employees(B2E).

-Authing supports many protocols such as OAuth2.0, OIDC, SAML, LDAP, etc. Developers can easily implement single sign-on with a minimum of five lines of code and realize login customization.

 Right now, welcome to our open source community and build amazing software together.

 - <a href="https://www.authing.cn/" target="_blank">Visit Authing website</a>